danielMicallef/danielMicallef.github.io/_posts/2022-06-28-your-guide-to-a-healthy-grocery-list.md

 5. **Eggs**

     ![Eggs]({{ site.baseurl }}/assets/images/blog_images/17.webp)
 1 egg contains 8g of protein, making **eggs** an excellent protein source.
 They can be cooked in many ways and incorporated into salads, omelettes and as binding and coating agents.
-Apart from protein eggs provide [vitamins A, D  and B](https://www.emerald.com/insight/content/doi/10.1108/00346651011043961/full/html); important for vision, optimal immune function and healthy bones.
+Apart from protein, eggs provide [vitamins A, D  and B](https://www.emerald.com/insight/content/doi/10.1108/00346651011043961/full/html); important for vision, optimal immune function and healthy bones.

 6. **Dairy**